About The Haight

 Years ago, our family envisioned The Haight as a warm, inviting place for life’s celebrations.
 We’re proud to be operating today as a distinctive option for your special moments.

-Our backdrop is a beautiful warehouse, preserved and restored from the Elgin Storage and Transfer Company built in 1890.
-Exposed brick walls and open-beamed ceilings create the perfect setting for your event.
+Our backdrop is a beautiful industrial warehouse, preserved and restored from the Elgin Storage and Transfer Company built in 1890.
+Exposed brick walls and open-beamed ceilings create the perfect unique venue for your event.

 Situated in downtown Elgin, IL, we offer 12,000 square feet of combined indoor and outdoor space.